Baby It's Cold Outside! 10 Ways To Make Home Warm & Cosy this Winter!

 A patterned rug is sometimes a good place to start and then pick out it's colours and introduce it to other parts of the room.
 Be brave and have a go!

 Warm colours can be introduced into rooms using furniture, painting feature walls or adding accessories and soft furnishings.
-Try using warm natural woods for your kitchen worktop or flooring, their earthy tones can help soften a room.
+Try using warm woods like this kitchen worktop too, their earthy tones can help soften a room.

 Lamps, candles or twinkle lights arranged in a well chosen spot in your room will create a warm temperature that makes any room glow in winter.